 (Duke Moose 1x-4x)

 This is what you need, at the price you want.
 The carbon fiber pack is easier to edit, and better for people just starting out with limited Lightroom knowledge.
 As time evolves, so do presets.
 Here are some new ones with a little bit different twist than my last pack, but with the same look, feel and style.
 These have more of an emphasis on editing photos including green than the Platinum pack did, but these still make those whites pop.
+(Titanium Preset Pack works for this with my current editing style, this is my style from Fall 2018).
 This pack includes a link to a private video for customers that bought this pack to see a screen recording of me editing three different photos.
 You can see exactly what I am doing on screen!
 It comes with two presets (DUKE MOOSE 5x + DUKE MOOSE 6x) but each preset comes in three different variations to try and have a good fit for each location you could shoot in.
 So while you're getting two presets, you are getting 6 different variations total.

 (Duke Moose 5x + 6x)